duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 Note that you should not use same keys on multiple places on the page.
 So if you have to use on same page, use different first string.

 You can clear cache in rails console : `Rails.cache.clear`, also `rake tmp:cache:clear` for rails clear cache

 You can use conditional caching you can use `cache_if`

 ~~~
-<% cache_if admin?, product do %>
+<% cache_if params[:cache], product do %>
   <%= render product %>
 <% end %>
 ~~~